sfc-gh-jgainey/Snowpark_HOL/README.md

 ### **Step 1** -- Clone or download repository

-* Open Terminal and navigate to your preferred directory
+* Open Terminal on Mac or Command Prompt/Anaconda Prompt on Windows and navigate to your preferred directory
-* In Terminal (Mac) or command line (Windows git bash) | https://www.jcchouinard.com/clone-github-repository-on-windows/, move to preferred directory

 * Use the git clone command along with the copied URL (`git clone https://github.com/sfc-gh-jgainey/Snowpark_HOL`)

 ### **Step 2** -- Create And Activate Conda Environment